Audi Driving Experience: United States

-Audi of America and Emotive offer drivers the opportunity to drive Audi vehicles on a variety of courses.
-The Enthusiast Program is a half day experience that includes track time in both the RS3 and R8.
+As of 2007, Audi of America and Emotive offer drivers the opportunity to drive Audi vehicles on a variety of courses.

 China

 Launched on 2 September 2003, the Audi Driving Experience is a driver education and training scheme offered to the Chinese motoring public.
 Concentrating on three themes, or styles of driving, the courses include "defensive driving training", "advanced track training", and "winter rally training".
 It is based at two operational centers, operating from Shanghai and Zhuhai International Circuit.

 Russia

 In Russia, Audi Drive Experience is presented by the "Vasin Driving School".
 Spent on the race track Moscow Raceway "Audi Sport Driving Experience 2017".

 Middle East

-Based at the Dubai Autodrome since early 2008, the Audi driving experience was developed by Audi Middle East as a not-for-profit initiative.
+Based at the Dubai Autodrome since early 2008, the Audi Driving Experience was developed by Audi Middle East as a not-for-profit initiative.

 India

-The Audi driving experience was introduced in India with its sports car experience on 5 July 2012 at the Buddh International Circuit, Greater Noida.
+The Audi Driving Experience was introduced in India with its sports car experience on 5 July 2012 at the Buddh International Circuit, Greater Noida.